 Lumbar punctures are necessary to both diagnose and treat some types of cancer.
 It can also be used to diagnose other medical conditions, including meningitis and multiple sclerosis.
 Cerebrospinal fluid, or CSF, can be removed and tested for cancer cells in a laboratory.
 Chemotherapy can be administered directly into the cerebrospinal space during a lumbar puncture to treat certain types of cancer.

 How is the procedure done?

-Prior to having an LP you will have labwork drawn.
-You need a sufficient platelet count to ensure that you blood will clot at the site after the procedure.
+Prior to having an LP, you will have blood drawn to check your labs.
+You need a sufficient platelet count to ensure that your blood will clot at the site after the procedure.
 Your provider will also talk to you about medications or allergies you have that could affect the procedure.

 - Your provider will position you in a way that your spine is stretched out to create space between the bones in the back.
 Opening this space makes the cerebrospinal space more accessible.
 You will be instructed to either lie on your side in a fetal position in bed or you will sit on the edge of your bed and rest your chest, arms and head on a tray or chair that has been placed in front of you, with your feet dangling off the bed.